alecGraves/WolfDetector/README.md

 WolfDetector is an object detection library focusing on ease of use and accessibility.
 It is implemented in the Wolfram Language.
 The only thing you need to install to get started is [the Wolfram Engine](https://www.wolfram.com/engine/) (currently a 1GB download, cross-platform).

-WolfDetector is based on the YOLOv2 neural network architecture, and it uses a pre-trained model to speed up training time and reduce the number of training examples you need for your dataset.
-Using a pre-trained model, training can be done quickly with only a laptop CPU.
+WolfDetector is based on the [YOLOv2 neural network architecture](https://arxiv.org/abs/1612.08242v1), and it uses a [pre-trained model](https://resources.wolframcloud.com/NeuralNetRepository/resources/YOLO-V2-Trained-on-MS-COCO-Data_1) to speed up training time and reduce the number of training examples you need for your dataset.
+Because of this, training can be done quickly with only a laptop CPU.

-WolfDetector can take advantage of Nvidia GPU technology to make training even faster.
+Additionally, WolfDetector can take advantage of Nvidia GPU technology to make training even *faster*.

 ## Getting Started
 Object detection the problem of locating objects in an image.
 WolfDetector is a program which learns to do object detection by learning from data.
 To train WolfDetector on your data, you first need to build your own dataset - or alternatively find one that someone else has made.